bonny/WordPress-Simple-Fields/readme.txt

 - Changed the way some cache keys where stored, beacuse a key in an array that contains quotes is just silly looking (but valid, apparently)
 - Fixed passing additional arguments for field type post
 - Little better looking output of "Show custom field keys"
-- Added unit tests for date/time picker v2.
+- Added unit tests for date/time picker v2 and register_post_connector
 - Changed debug box to stop using jQuery, so it should work with more themes and in more situations where jQuery may not be available
 - Added a couple of filters and actions that you can use in your functions.php-file or in your plugin or field extension or whatever.
 Added filters are: simple_fields_debug_output